-Under this Road Traffic (New Drivers) Act 1995, even penalty points from the provisional licence are carried over and transferred to the full licence.
-Hence, if a driver commits further offences, the entire licence could be revoked.
-Furthermore, the date of the offence would be taken into consideration and not the date of conviction.
-At times, even if a driver has ended the mandated 2-year probation period and still commits offences, then the first 24 months would be taken into consideration and the licence would be revoked.
+Also, the date of the offence would be taken into consideration and not the date of conviction.
+At times, even if a driver has ended the mandated 2-year probation period and still commits offences, then the first 24 months would be taken into consideration and the licence could be revoked.

 Who comes under the purview of Road Traffic (New Drivers) Act 1995?